VoxelCubes/DeepQt/docs/glossary_help.md

 | ------- | ------------- |
 | Master  | !Herr         |

 Similar to title suffixes.
-These substitutions only engage when followed by the pattern `&nbsp;[A-Z]` (a space,  followed by any upper-case letter).
+These substitutions only engage when followed by the pattern <code>&nbsp;[A-Z]</code> (a space,  followed by any upper-case letter).

 #### <a name="NoSuffix"></a>No Suffix